Smokehead is a brand owned by Ian Macleod Distillers and everything you need to know about this dram is in the name.

 It hails from the beautiful isle of Islay and captures both the rugged coastal surroundings, as well as the regions’ renowned peated characteristics.

 The brand propels Whisky in the 21st century, with a fresh feel and eye-capturing look.
-Its stark black and orange label stands out against the typical mundane Whisky packaging.
+Its stark black and gold label stands out against the typical mundane Whisky packaging.

-Islay is an island well known for it’s peated and seaside flavours and if you were every looking for a definitive example what that would taste like then Smokehead should be your go to dram.
+As you all know, Islay is an island well known for it’s peated and seaside flavours and if you were every looking for a definitive example what that would taste like then Smokehead could indeed be your go to dram.

 The nose hits you like smoke from a bonfire.
 It is thick and fuzzy, with a wonderful citrusy flavour underneath.

 Lemon and ginger pop-out under the dull tang of the peat and grab your attention, giving this expression a nice depth and fullness.

 The smoke curls around some oak wood tones and the charred condition of the barrels is more than obvious.
 Again, this only serves to give definition and depth to the rich peat.

 These flavours are joined on the palate by hints of sherry and ripe orchard fruit.
 Imagine caramel covered apples with a dusting of cinnamon and enjoyed beside a beach fire.
 That is the essence of Smokehead.